It’s October, and besides the re-emergence of pumpkin spice lattes, that means it’s Breast Cancer Awareness Month.

 - New onset nipple inversion: This could be a sign of underlying cancer distorting the breast anatomy.

-- New onset breast, collarbone, or armpit swelling: These could be an indicator cancer that has spread to the lymph nodes, especially if also noted with new breast masses.
+- New onset breast, collarbone, or armpit swelling: These could be an indicator that cancer has spread to the lymph nodes, especially if also noted with new breast masses.

 - Warm, red, or irritated breasts: New onset breast skin changes could be an early sign of an inflammatory breast cancer.